-In 2017, the SSA distributed an average of $2.6 billion every month to about 4.2 million children whose parents become disabled, retired, or passed away.
+In 2021, the SSA distributed an average of $2.8 billion every month to about 4 million children whose parents became disabled, retired, or passed away.
 For people who support their families, becoming disabled can be challenging not only emotionally and physically but also financially.
 Whether your child will get Social Security benefits depends on if you’ve been approved for SSDI or SSI disability benefits.
 Only SSDI provides dependents benefits for children.
-SSI gives no benefit to anyone but the disabled person.
+SSI gives no benefits to anyone but the disabled person.
 Disabled children can receive disability benefits under SSI.

 To receive benefits, a child must: